Métis: Lack of a legal definition

+The primary reason that mixed ancestry individuals are not defined as Métis, is that individuals have the choice to self-identify.
+If an individual chooses not to self-identify, they will not be included as Métis.
+Historically, the Crown destroyed documentation in New France which would confirm community.
+Métis peoples travelled west to avoid slavery, war, genocide, etc. Métis peoples also denied being Indigenous.
+The British Crown had no authority beyond New France & so, by the 19th century, western Indigenous Nations' history was being documented instead of exclusively being relied upon verbally.
+The emergeance of the western Métis is different than those of the east.

-Questions remain as to whether Métis have treaty rights; this is an explosive issue in the Canadian Aboriginal community today.
-It has been stated that "only First Nations could legitimately sign treaties with the government so, by definition, Métis have no Treaty rights."
-One treaty names Métis in the title: the Halfbreed (Métis in the French version) Adhesion to Treaty 3.
+Debates as to whether Métis have treaty rights; is an issue created by First Nations.
+It has been improperly stated that "only First Nations could legitimately sign treaties with the Canadian government so, by definition, Métis have no Treaty rights."
+However, the term "First Nations" is a recent descriptor created after the Canada Constitution Act 1982.
+The historic term used by the Crown in 1850, was "Indian".
+One historic treaty names Métis in the title: the Halfbreed (Métis in the French version) Adhesion to Treaty 3.
 Another, the Robinson Superior Treaty of 1850, listed 84 persons classified as "half-breeds" in the Treaty, so included them and their descendants.
-Hundreds, if not thousands, of Métis were initially included in a number of other treaties, and then excluded under later amendments to the Indian Act.